“Nobody Died At Sandy Hook”

 “No emergency vehicles were present at the school or even lined up in the fire lane for a rescue attempt—the parking lot was filled with parked cars, police cars and possibly media vehicles.” pg.
 65

-Some can be seen driving by the firehouse, later in that same footage:
+Some can be seen driving past the firehouse later in the same footage:

 “This protocol appears to have been followed at Sandy Hook, where many participants wore ID/identification badges on lanyards…” pg.
 66

-These are simply badges for nearby St. Rose of Lima School, where these two nuns work (and where Wolfgang Halbig was caught videotaping children).
-The nun on the right is Sr. Thaddeus Rajca, the school’s religious coordinator.
-She can be found on both the “Leadership” and as well as “Achievements & Accreditation” sections of the school’s website.
-Here she is posing with students, wearing a badge and a lanyard:
+The nun on the right is Sr. Thaddeus Rajca, the religious coordinator at St. Rose of Lima School.
+She’s even featured on the “Leadership” and “Achievements & Accreditation” sections of the school’s website.
+Here she is, posing with students and wearing the same badge and lanyard (photo):

-And here’s a closeup of her badge, taken from that photo:
+For additional verification, here’s a close-up of her badge taken from that photo:

-And here is Sr. Rajca at Newtown’s “The Ice Cream Shop”, wearing the same yellow St. Rose of Lima School badge and lanyard (circled in red) seen above.
-Note the presence of the St. Rose crest:
+For yet more verification, here she is at Newtown’s “The Ice Cream Shop,” wearing the same yellow St. Rose of Lima badge and lanyard, with the St. Rose crest clearly visible:

 “Water is available in quantity at the Firehouse” pg.
 66

-Bottled water was also delivered to the emergency responders at Columbine, which James Fetzer apparently believes was a real event and not a drill:
+In fact, bottled water was also delivered to emergency responders at Columbine, which, as it happens, James Fetzer does not claim was a drill:

 1:11 – 1:29 p.m.
 Command requests that the American Red Cross respond to the scene to assist both with victim’s families and with the food and rehydration needs of the emergency responders.
 Command receives bottled water from local retail stores for emergency responders.